 Is There Anything Left for Humans?

 Well, what else does a human have to do in the process?
-We think that professional expertise and designing data sets used for problem creation and problem solving are important tasks that are still left for humans.
+We think that professional expertise and designing data sets used for problem creation and problem-solving are important tasks that are still left for humans.

-But it is obvious that many tech giants spend extremely huge amounts for automation of Machine Learning processes.
-For example, Google, Amazon Sagemaker, H2O and many others have come with an AutoML platform.
+But it is obvious that many tech giants spend extremely huge amounts for the automation of Machine Learning processes.
+For example, Google, Amazon Sagemaker, H2O, and many others have come with an AutoML platform.
 This tool was brought to life with the idea that in the future considerably more processes will be automated and more and more humans will vanish from this process.

 Is your business interested in integrating Machine Learning or Deep Learning into your strategy?
 Contact us now and let us know everything about your ideas.